 Light Shaping Diffusers at Work

 You may not see the technology behind Luminit’s LED Light Shaping Diffusers but you 'll notice the effects.
-LSDs expand what’s possible with light using our advanced holographic beam shaping technology.
+Our LED diffuser film expands what’s possible with light using Luminit's advanced holographic beam shaping technology.
 Unlike conventional plastic light diffusion panels, Luminit's patented technology shapes light energy with holographic patterns embedded on polycarbonate or polyester sheets.
-These patterns create a psuedo-random surface that can manipulate light by changing the direction of its energy.
+These patterns create a pseudo-random surface that can manipulate light by changing the direction of its energy.
 Available in both circular and elliptical formats, the diffusion ability of Luminit LSDs is remarkably efficient so high efficacy fixtures are possible.